Aleptonic/IISC-VIT/README.md

 1. **Architecture Matters:** An initial consideration was the model size.
 By choosing a smaller, more efficient **DeiT-Ti** architecture `(192-dim, 12 layers)` instead of a larger ViT-Base, the model had fewer parameters `(~5M)`, making it more suitable for the limited size of the CIFAR-10 dataset and reducing the risk of overfitting.
 2.  **Regularization is Paramount:** The success of this project hinges on the aggressive regularization strategy borrowed from DeiT.
 The combination of `RandAugment`, `Mixup`, `CutMix`, and `AdamW`'s weight decay successfully prevented the model from overfitting, a primary risk for ViTs.
 3.  **Training Dynamics as a Signal:** A key observation was that the **training accuracy was consistently lower than the validation accuracy**.
 This counter-intuitive result is a direct consequence of the regularization.
-The training task is made artificially difficult by the augmentations, which forces the model to learn more robust features that generalize better to the "clean" validation data.
-This is a powerful indicator that the regularization is working as intended.
+Regularization makes the training task artificially difficult, forcing the model to learn robust features that generalize well.

 <p align="center">